ashwaniYDV/expense-tracker-rest/README.md

 REST API for tracking expenses.

 A RESTful API created using Spring Boot.
-Used PostgreSQL as the relational database and JdbcTemplate to interact with that.
+Used PostgreSQL as the relational database and Jdbc Template to interact with that.
 Used JSON Web Token (JWT) to add authentication.

 ## Setup and Installation